Learn

 A capital gain is the profit you make when you sell an asset for more than you paid for it.
 If you bought shares of a company at $50 and sold them at $80, your capital gain is $30 per share.
 Simple enough.
 But the tax you owe on that gain depends on two things: how long you held the asset and how much total income you earned that year.

-Capital gains only apply when you realize the gain; meaning you actually sell the asset.
+Capital gains only apply when you realizethe gain, meaning you actually sell the asset.
 If your portfolio is up 40% but you haven't sold anything, you don't owe capital gains tax.
 That unrealized gain is just a number on a screen until you hit the sell button.
 The IRS Topic 409 covers capital gains and losses in detail.

 The IRS draws a hard line at one year.
 If you held an asset for one year or less before selling, any profit is a short-term capital gain.
 If you held it for more than one year, it's a long-term capital gain.
-This distinction matters because the tax rates are dramatically different.
+This distinction matters because the tax rates are very different.

 | Feature | Short-Term Capital Gains | Long-Term Capital Gains |